In Wisconsin, a spouse has an ownership interest in the home held solely in the name

 of this restriction, is any shelter in which the individual or spouse has ownership

-interest and which is used by the individual or spouse as his principal place of residence,
+interest and which is used by the individual or spouse as their principal place of

 In cases where this restriction is found to apply and the value of the property causes